FAQ

 How long has Vanguard-Sentinel been providing top-notch training?

 There was a vision more than 50 years ago by Governor James A. Rhodes of creating a network of schools across the state of Ohio to give High school students access to vocational training.
 Local leaders, under the direction of Roy W. Klay responded to this and worked tirelessly to make this vision a reality and in 1968 our doors opened to students providing them opportunities to learn valuable skills.
+We opened our doors in September, 1968.

 What is the AIM Mobile Career Technology Lab?